RachelKolk/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 2.)
 Describe a life-cycle event in React?

         A React lifecycle event is just a method that you call on a component class or a component function.
-A good example would be componentDidMount, which you can use to load data into your component right a the beginning of its lifecycle.
+A good example would be componentDidMount, which you can use to load data into your component right at the beginning of its lifecycle.

 3.)
 Explain the details of a Higher Order Component?